rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ExportSnapshotJobConfigV3Input.md

 - clusterId: System.String
   - ID of the cluster to export the new virtual machine to.
-- diskDeviceKeyToStorageId: list of VmwareStorageIdWithDeviceKeyV2Inputs
-  - List of disk device keys to storage ID mappings.
-If the list is not defined, the export virtual machine is created at the storageLocationId.
-If the list is defined, the storageLocationId specifies where the vmx file is created.
-When this mapping is provided, each virtual disk in the snapshot must be mapped to a valid storage location, either a datastore or a datastore cluster.
-An incomplete or invalid mapping will result in the failure of the export operation.
 - hostId: System.String
   - Supported in v8.1+
       ID of the ESXi host to export the new virtual machine to.